 Rebuildable and Replaceable bearings.
 Good bearings last a long time.
 They’re affordable, even good ones, so if you forget maintenance for 5 years and they’re trashed, just get new ones.
 But if you want, you can occasionally pop the seals off good bearings and repack them with fresh mint jelly.
 Works a treat.
 Don’t do that.
 Use Crystal Grease.
 Bearings do occasionally need replaced though, even fancy ones from brands that rhyme with this thing.
 Trouble is, that brands’ bearings are only serviceable.
 Which means you better like the sound of creaking, cause your bike is gunna sound like a pirate ship in a storm in about five years to a decade, whether you like it or not.

 Headsets should look nice.
 The Rollcii headset hits all of those attributes.
 And it’s affordable.
 Double word score.
-Right now we just have these in black, but soon enough we will have them in fun colors.
-Not so soon that you should hold your breath, but within the year.
+Fun colors galore.

 Made in Taiwan.